 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I am able to offer evening and weekend sessions as I appreciate that many clients have work and family commitments.
+I am able to offer sessions during the week and on a Saturday as I appreciate that many clients have work and/or family commitments.

-There is ample free parking at both locations for clients.
-The Uxbridge location is also situated near the underground station and is served by U10 buses.
+There is free parking at Beaconsfield for clients.
+The Beaconsfield location is also situated near the railway station.